mlsteele/one-time-chat/README.md

 One time pad based communication.
 6.858 Final Project by Jake Barnwell, Andres Perez, Miles Steele

+# Security Warning

+This is a class project including homebaked crypto.
+We are not expert cryptographers.
+This project should NOT be treated as secure or vetted.
+It may well have bugs or design flaws.

 ## Device
 A user has a device which stores their one time pad and allows clients to encrypt and decrypt without giving them the whole pad.